“Should I self-study for my AP exam?”

 What benefits will I gain?

-The benefits to taking an AP exam can broadly be broken down into 2 categories: (1) boosting your college application and (2) earning college course credit.
-Typically, you need to score a 3 or higher on the AP exam to potentially earn college credit and/or for the score to be considered favorably on a college application.
-Submitting AP scores is optional, so if your score is low you do not have to submit it to colleges.
-If you have further questions about how AP’s can help your college applications, connect with one of AJ’s college counselors!
+Typically, students need to score a 3 or higher on the AP exam to potentially earn college credit and/or for the score to be considered favorably on a college application.
+Submitting AP scores is optional, so if a student is unhappy with their score, they have the option to opt out of including that score in their college applications.
+Have any further questions about how AP’s can help college applications?
+Connect with one of AJ’s college counselors!

 How can AJ Tutoring help?